TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-portaltools-sqlanalytics.md

 ### Setup alerting through SQL Azure Analytics:

-* Alerts can be created on all monitored telemetry through SQL Analtyics.
+* Alerts can be created on all monitored telemetry through SQL Analytics.
 This is achieved through writing a query on data that is triggered upon condition being meet.
-See [examples of queries](https://docs.microsoft.com/azure/azure-monitor/insights/azure-sql#creating-alerts-for-managed-instance) to setup alerting through SQL Analtyics.
+See [examples of queries](https://docs.microsoft.com/azure/azure-monitor/insights/azure-sql#creating-alerts-for-managed-instance) to setup alerting through SQL Analytics.

 * For writing additional queries use [Azure Monitor log queries](https://docs.microsoft.com/azure/azure-monitor/log-query/get-started-queries).